pbnath/kubernetes-the-hard-way/VirtualBox/docs/01-prerequisites.md

 Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms:

- - Windows hosts
+ - Windows
- - OS X hosts (x86 only, not Apple Silicon M-series)
+ - Intel Mac
- - Linux distributions
+ - Linux
- - Solaris hosts

 ### Vagrant